rangsimanketkaew/deepcv/README.md

 # Deep Learning for Collective Variables (DeepCV)

-DeepCV implements an unsupervised machine learning called *deep autoencoder neural network* (DAENN) for learning low-dimensional collective variables (CVs) aka slow-mode reaction coordinates of a set of molecules.
+DeepCV is a computer code that implements an unsupervised machine learning called *deep autoencoder neural network* (DAENN) for learning low-dimensional collective variables (CVs) aka slow-mode reaction coordinates of a set of molecules for enhanced sampling.

 Website: https://lubergroup.pages.uzh.ch/deepcv/